SOS Art logo

 SOS ART’s History:

-3) Facilitate the creation of a local community of artists who network and collaborate together using art as a means to impact issues of peace and justice in the community where they live
+2) encourage artists of all ages and backgrounds (including children) to use their art as their voice and communication tool on issues of peace and justice that concern them, their community and the world.
+3) facilitate the creation of a local community of artists who network and collaborate together using art as a means to impact issues of peace and justice in the community where they live.

-5) Use the arts to introduce basic values of peace and justice in the youth
+5) through educational activities, use the arts to introduce basic values of peace and justice in children and youth

-Recognizing that Art can be a catalyst of change for a better world and that the artist plays an important role in this respect, SOS ART would like to:
+SOS ART, recognizing that Art can be a catalyst of change for a better world and that the artist plays an important role in this respect, would like to:

-1) See an increasing number of artists use their art away from the mere commodity aspect of their work to reflect more on issues that concern them and the world.
+1) see an increasing number of artists use their art away from the mere commodity and consumer aspect of their work to reflect more on issues that concern them and the world.

 SOS ART’s Principles: